 For your diet

-But one of the most compelling reasons to get onboard with healthy fats?
+But one of the most compelling reasons to get on board with healthy fats?
 They can help make the rest of your diet more effective.
 A trial published in The Lancet Diabetes & Endocrinology showed that people who followed the Mediterranean diet — which is rich in vegetables and healthy fat — for five years lost more weight than those who were told to eat low-fat.
-“Fat soluble vitamins such as vitamins A, D, E, K need a fat to be best absorbed within the body,” Ansari says.
-In other words, adding avocado or olive oil — coconut oil and ghee are both high in saturated fat — to a vitamin rich salad, will help your body absorb even more of that leafy goodness.
+“Fat-soluble vitamins such as vitamins A, D, E, K need fat to be best absorbed within the body,” Ansari says.
+In other words, adding avocado or olive oil — coconut oil and ghee are both high in saturated fat — to a vitamin-rich salad, will help your body absorb even more of that leafy goodness.
 “I love roasting sweet potatoes with olive oil to better absorb vitamin A and adding avocado to a kale salad to better absorb vitamin K from the salad,” Ansari says.

 How To Get More Healthy Fat in Your Diet

 Nutritionists’ favorite sources of healthy fats and how to eat them:

 You can add avocado to pretty much anything: A slice of whole-grain toast topped with a boiled egg, a drizzle of olive oil and a sprinkle of Himalayan salt and chia seeds; a salad packed with leafy greens and veggies; even smoothies.
 “I love adding avocado to smoothies,” Ansari says.
 “It’s great for recovery and can help decrease inflammation.”
 Try blending almond milk, half an avocado, frozen berries, whey protein and one tablespoon of almond butter.
 One study found that women who eat half an avocado at lunch might experience reduced food cravings later in the day.